Gaining a following on Instagram is one of the best ways to increase brand awareness.

 A lot of thought and planning goes into food styling, which comes across as high-quality and consistent with her brand.
 Nadia isn’t simply taking a picture of her lunch every day and posting it to her Instagram account.

 Instead, she is taking dedicated time to style her food, photograph it, and share it at peak times when her audience is most active.

-Not only does knowing your audience help with building a business that resonates, it also makes it easier to connect with them.
+Not only does knowing your audience help with building a business that resonates, but it also makes it easier to connect with them.
 Nadia makes an effort every day to post specifically during mealtimes.
-Nadia says, “By posting at mealtimes I’m hoping to offer inspiration, insights, and some tips to my followers so that they can make better food choices in their own lives.”
+Nadia says,

 Take for instance this post: an image of baked beans with a quick note about how simple these leftovers are to make in the morning: